atlantis-ar/mmdetection/README.md

 SOLO and SOLOv2 with mmdetection 2.3

-NOTE: an implementation of this repository based on a newer verion of mmdetection is now [available](https://github.com/stefOns/mmdetection2)
+**NOTE: an implementation of this repository based on a newer version of mmdetection is now [available](https://github.com/stefOns/mmdetection2)**

 This is a fork of https://github.com/WXinlong/mmdetection/ branch SOLO mmdetection v2.3.0 (release: open-mmlab#3484)